 EDO520 – 2.00 Hours

 Currently there are no scheduled classes for this course.
 However, in some cases a course can be scheduled to meet your organization’s specific needs.
-For more information about this course or to schedule a class, please contact at or to get the latest schedule.
+For more information about this course or to schedule a class, please contact Administration Division at 877-833-9638 or [email protected] to get the latest schedule.

 Today we live in a world where terrorism, the actions of unstable people, and the dangerous impulses of friends and relatives are very real and becoming increasingly more frequent.

 Massive bleeding from any cause, but particularly from an active shooter or explosive event where a response is delayed can result in death.
 Similar to how the general public learns and performs CPR, the public must learn proper bleeding control techniques, including how to use their hands, dressings, and tourniquets.
 Victims can quickly die from uncontrolled bleeding, within five to 10 minutes.
 However, anyone at the scene can act as an immediate responder and save lives if they know what to do.

 This two-hour course includes a formal presentation and hands-on practice of direct pressure application, wound packing, and use of a tourniquet.
 The course was developed for a non-medical audience to address the needs of the immediate responder to control life-threatening bleeding until help arrives.

 There are no prerequisites for this course.